 Artist Profile: Aziz Dosmetov, Art Director & Motion Graphics Lead

-Aziz Dosmetov won a 6-month license of V-Ray for Cinema 4D during our recent webinar.
+Aziz Dosmetov won a 6-month license of V-Ray for Cinema 4D during our webinar last year.
 We took a look at his work, and we loved it.
 We thought that you all would enjoy seeing it so we put together this profile.
 He was kind enough to answer a few questions, as well.
+And, he sent us some amazing new work, so check out the new projects below.

 Aziz is a Los Angeles-based Art Director and Motion Graphics Lead and does a lot of freelance work for television and film.
 Aziz worked on many fantastic main titles of popular shows, working as a freelancer with teams at MPC, Prologue, Method Studios, and others.